 Resolve an Incident

-This closes an incident and sets its status to resolved.
-A resolved incident continues to collect chat messages even after resolution; however, no commands pertaining to the incident can be executed.
+This closes an incident, sets its status to resolved, and allows you to post a resolution note to any active status pages.
+A resolved incident continues to collect chat messages even after resolution.
 To re-open an incident, you must go to the command center.